OnionIoT/Onion-Sensor-Server/README.md

 npm start
 ```

-Check out localhost:8080 to see the app running!
+Add your device to the onion cloud, and check out localhost:8080 to see the app working!

 ## Requirements